Rental Property Depreciation Rates: What is the Rate for Older Properties?

 What If I Renovated a Property Built Before 1985?

-Properties constructed between 15th September 1987 and 18th July 1985 come with certain depreciation restrictions, including their ineligibility for capital works deductions unless the owner has renovated the property after 1992.
+Properties constructed between 15 September 1987 and 18 July 1985 have certain restrictions, but they allow capital works deductions if renovations were completed after 1992.

-According to his depreciation schedule, John could claim $1,800 in depreciation for the first year.
+According to his tax depreciation schedule, John could claim $1,800 in capital works depreciation during his first year.

 How Far Back Can You Claim Depreciation on a Rental Property?